JAForbes/blog/posts/hooks-and-streams.md

 }
 ```

-So we don't need `ref`s to access the dom: the dom node is on `vnode.dom`.
+We don't need `ref`s to access the dom: the dom node is on `vnode.dom`.
 This component API design means the framework rarely gets in the way when you need to convert some non-declarative side-effectful work into a declarative component interface.
-Mithril is very transparent and extensible.
+Mithril is transparent and extensible.

 #### Streams

-Mithril has a stream module importable as `import('mithril/stream')` it's a very lightweight reactive data store.
+Mithril has a stream module importable as `import('mithril/stream')` it's a super lightweight reactive data store.
 This is the API.

 ```js
 import stream from 'mithril/stream'